logotype/LeapMotionAS3/README.md

 -----------------

 + Multi-threading using Workers
-+ Optional dispatch model using Signals
-+ Interpolation for even smoother performance
 + AIR Native Extension (ANE) which directly interfaces with the C++ library
 + Additional example code will be added